oxiKKK/hpp-leak-rework/README.md

 Each cheat version has it's solution prepared to build.
 You need to build the project by yourself.
 There should be no compile errors if you use c++20, v142 toolset and windows SDK 10.0.
 Loaders aren't supposed to be compiled, I didn't even test them.

-# DISCLAIMER
-THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY.
-IT WAS MADE ONLY FOR CODE STUDY AND NOT FOR PLAYING OR USING THE CHEATS!
-THE CHEATS ARE UNSTABLE, MEANING THAT THEY ARE CRASHING OFTEN!
-THIS PROJECT IS A PUBLIC DOMAIN AND YOU CAN USE THIS AND MODIFY AS YOU WISH FOR YOUR NEEDS.

 # CHEAT 0
 ![alt text](https://i.imgur.com/Xfnoyqt.png)